griffincj/Power-System-Analysis/README.md

 classes required for the project model.
 By running ``main.py``, 7 buses, 6 transmission lines, and 2 transformers are created.

-The ``main.py`` method will print the sample transformer and transmission line impedance and admittance (and total shunt for transmission line) from HW1.
+For milestone 2, ``main.py`` also creates an instance of the PowerSystem class, and calls its method to calculate the y-bus matrix.
+See the writeup in the writeups folder for more information.